 Non-severe covid-19—Defined as absence of any signs of severe or critical covid-19.

 Outline of the evidence on systemic corticosteroids for treating covid-19

 While six trials evaluated systemic corticosteroids exclusively in critically ill patients, the RECOVERY trial enrolled hospitalised patients with covid-19 and reported mortality data by subgroup, whereas the smaller GLUCOCOVID trial, which also enrolled hospitalised patients, did not.
 The panel considered the results of a subgroup analysis of the RECOVERY trial suggesting that the relative effects of systemic corticosteroids varied as a function of the level of respiratory support received at randomisation.
-On the basis of the peer reviewed criteria for credible subgroup effects,15 the panel determined that the subgroup effect was sufficiently credible to warrant separate recommendations for severe and non-severe covid-19.
+On the basis of the peer reviewed criteria for credible subgroup effects,13 the panel determined that the subgroup effect was sufficiently credible to warrant separate recommendations for severe and non-severe covid-19.

 Population—There were data from 1703 critically ill patients in seven trials.
-RECOVERY, the largest of the seven trials randomised 6425 hospitalised patients in the United Kingdom (2104 were randomised to dexamethasone and 4321 were randomised to usual care).
+RECOVERY, the largest of the seven trials randomised 6425 hospitalised patients in the UK (2104 were randomised to dexamethasone and 4321 were randomised to usual care).
 At the time of randomisation, 16% were receiving invasive mechanical ventilation or extracorporeal membrane oxygenation, 60% were receiving oxygen only (with or without non-invasive ventilation), and 24% were receiving neither.
-The mortality data from six other smaller trials included approximately 700 critically ill patients (definitions of critical illness varied across studies) enrolled up to 9 June 2020, approximately 80% were invasively mechanically ventilated; approximately 50% were randomised to receive corticosteroid therapy, and 50% randomised to no corticosteroid therapy.
-RECOVERY was the only trial reporting mortality data for patients with severe and non-severe COVID-19 (3883 patients with severe and 1535 patients with non-severe covid-19).
+The mortality data from six smaller trials included approximately 700 critically ill patients (definitions of critical illness varied across studies) enrolled up to 9 June 2020, approximately 80% were invasively mechanically ventilated; approximately 50% were randomised to receive corticosteroid therapy, and 50% randomised to no corticosteroid therapy.
+RECOVERY was the only trial reporting mortality data for patients with severe and non-severe covid-19 (3883 patients with severe and 1535 patients with non-severe covid-19).
 Because the mortality data from one trial (GLUCOCOVID, n=63) was not reported separately for severe and non-severe covid-19, the panel reviewed only the data pertaining to the outcome of mechanical ventilation from this trial.

 Interventions—RECOVERY evaluated the effects of dexamethasone 6 mg given once daily (oral or intravenous) for up to 10 days.
 Other corticosteroid regimens included dexamethasone 20 mg daily for 5 days followed by 10 mg daily for 5 days (two trials, DEXA-COVID and CoDEX); hydrocortisone 200 mg daily for 4-7 days followed by 100 mg daily for 2-4 days and then 50 mg daily for 2-3 days (one trial, CAPE-COVID); hydrocortisone 200 mg daily for 7 days (one trial, REMAP-CAP); methylprednisolone 40 mg every 12 hours for 5 days (one trial, Steroids-SARI); and methylprednisolone 40 mg every 12 hours for 3 days and then 20 mg every 12 hours for 3 days (one trial, GLUCOCOVID).
 Seven of the trials were conducted in individual countries (Brazil, China, Denmark, France, Spain), while REMAP-CAP was an international study (recruiting in 14 European countries, Australia, Canada, New Zealand, Saudi Arabia, and UK).

 Outcomes—All trials reported mortality 28 days after randomisation, except for one trial at 21 days and the another at 30 days.

 Understanding the recommendations on corticosteroids

 Who does it apply to?
 This recommendation applies to patients with severe and critical covid-19.
 The panel judged that all or almost all fully informed patients with severe covid-19 would choose to take systemic corticosteroids.
 The recommendation should apply to patients with severe and critical covid-19 even if they cannot be hospitalised or receive oxygen because of resource limitations.

 The applicability of the recommendation is less clear for populations that were under-represented in the considered trials, such as children, patients with tuberculosis, and those who are immunocompromised.
 In considering potential contraindications to short term systemic corticosteroids in such patients, clinicians must determine if they warrant depriving a patient of a potentially lifesaving therapy.
 Clinicians should exercise caution in use of corticosteroids in patients with diabetes or underlying immunocompromise.
 The panel was confident that clinicians using these guidelines would be aware of additional potential side effects and contraindications to systemic corticosteroid therapy, which may vary geographically in function of endemic microbiological flora.

 Balance of benefit and harm—Ultimately, the panel made its recommendation on the basis of the moderate certainty evidence of a 28 day mortality reduction of 8.7% in the critically ill and 6.7% reduction in patients with severe covid-19 who were not critically ill.
-Systemic corticosteroids compared with no corticosteroid therapy probably reduce the risk of 28 day mortality in critically ill patients with covid-19 (moderate certainty evidence; relative risk (RR) 0.80 (95% confidence interval 0.70 to 0.91); absolute effect estimate 87 fewer deaths per 1000 patients (95% CI 124 fewer to 41 fewer)).
-In patients with severe covid-19, systemic corticosteroids also probably reduce the risk of death (moderate certainty evidence; RR 0.80 (0.70 to 0.92); absolute effect estimate 67 fewer deaths per 1000 patients (100 fewer to 27 fewer)).
+Systemic corticosteroids compared with no corticosteroid therapy probably reduce the risk of 28 day mortality in critically ill patients with covid-19 (moderate certainty evidence; relative risk 0.80 (95% confidence interval 0.70 to 0.91); absolute effect estimate 87 fewer deaths per 1000 patients (95% CI 124 fewer to 41 fewer)).
+In patients with severe covid-19, systemic corticosteroids also probably reduce the risk of death (moderate certainty evidence; relative risk 0.80 (0.70 to 0.92); absolute effect estimate 67 fewer deaths per 1000 patients (100 fewer to 27 fewer)).
 The effects of systemic corticosteroids on other outcomes are described in the summary of findings.

 Values and preferences—The panel took an individual patient perspective to values and preferences but, given the burden of the pandemic for healthcare systems globally, also placed a high value on resource allocation and equity.
 The benefits of corticosteroids on mortality was deemed of critical importance to patients, with little or no anticipated variability in their preference to be offered treatment if severely ill from covid-19.

-Resource implications, feasibility, equity, and human rights—Systemic corticosteroids are low cost, easy to administer, and readily available globally.17 Dexamethasone and prednisolone are among the most commonly listed medicines in national essential medicines lists; listed by 95% of countries.
+Resource implications, feasibility, equity, and human rights—Systemic corticosteroids are low cost, easy to administer, and readily available globally.19 Dexamethasone and prednisolone are among the most commonly listed medicines in national essential medicines lists; listed by 95% of countries.
 Accordingly, systemic corticosteroids are among a relatively small number of interventions for covid-19 that have the potential to reduce inequities and improve equity in health.
 Those considerations influenced the strength of this recommendation.

 Acceptability—The ease of administration, the relatively short duration of a course of systemic corticosteroid therapy, and the generally benign safety profile of systemic corticosteroids administered for up to 7-10 days led the panel to conclude that the acceptability of this intervention was high.

+Who does it apply to?
 This recommendation applies to patients with non-severe disease regardless of their hospitalisation status.
 The panel noted that patients with non-severe covid-19 would not normally require acute care in hospital or respiratory support, but in some jurisdictions these patients may be hospitalised for isolation purposes only, in which case they should not be treated with systemic corticosteroids.
 Several specific circumstances were considered.

 Systemic corticosteroids should not be stopped for patients with non-severe covid-19 who are already treated with systemic corticosteroids for other reasons (such as patients with chronic obstructive pulmonary disease or chronic autoimmune disease).